To homepage

 Research based on atDNA

-In autosomal research, the DNA is analyzed in all chromosomes, except in sexual chromosomes X and Y. For each person, this yields a unique combination of DNA characteristics.
+In autosomal research, the DNA is analyzed in all chromosomes, except in sex chromosomes X and Y. For each person, this yields a unique combination of DNA characteristics.

 In a child, half of the atDNA comes from the father and the other half from the mother.
 This rule does not apply to earlier generations.
 For example, a child does not receive exactly 25% of the atDNA from every grandparent and not exactly 12.5% from every great-grandparent.
 This is a consequence of the exchange of DNA pieces (crossing pver) between the two chromosomes of the same chromosome pair.
 This happens during the production of egg and sperm cells.
 The exchange is called recombination.